mizukami234/attr_value_object/README.md

 `attr_value_object` is a minimalistic module.

-`attr_value_object` is needed in the case when you have a model with multiple fields to represent the dependent property and you want to separate logic.
-Address of user for example.
+`attr_value_object` is useful in the case when you have a model with multiple fields to represent the dependent property and you want to separate logic.
+For example, address of user.
 The fields are `postcode`, `prefecture_id`, `street` and `building`.
-If you are using Ruby on Rails, you may add columns into users with a migration.
-You may want them to indicate a same property (address) explicitly.
+If you are using Ruby on Rails, you will add columns into users with a migration.
+You may want to make them indicating explicitly a same property (address).
 So the `User` model looks like following.

 ```rb
 # ActiveRecord is not required.